ihsn/SDCPractice/measure_risk.rst

 	2. 	values of variables for other household members that are common for all household members can be used for re-identification of another individual of the same household.
-This is discussed in more detail in `Household Risk`_.
+This is discussed in more detail in the Section `Household Risk`_.

-In the following pages, we first discuss risk measures used to evaluate disclosure risk in the absence of a hierarchical structure.
+Next, we first discuss risk measures used to evaluate disclosure risk in the absence of a hierarchical structure.
 This includes risk measures that seek to aggregate the individual risk for all individuals in the microdata file; the objective is to quantify a